flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - It let lots of editors feel 'real time'
         - [[Jerry]] on [[vaults]], [[repos]], [[namespaces]]
         - [[Peter]] on messages vs documents
+        - [[Jerry]] on https://en.wikipedia.org/wiki/Telescript_(programming_language) as an example of a protocol designed supporting the "wrong" abstractions at a time in which the document-based web was taking off
+        - What's the next step?
+            - [[Peter]] let's continue on the [[markdown on git]] pat
     - [[Aram Zucker-Scharff]] would like to generalize the archiving tool / link card generator he's been working on.
     - [[Flancian]] would like to discuss [[Interwiki]] links and the [[common hub]] approach for search and entity resolution.
 - #pull[[fotl threads]]